Gabapentin Dosage Guide as per Renal Function

 How to Take Gabapentin:

-- Route: Take it by mouth as a pill or liquid.
+- Route: Take it by mouth as a pill or liquid, swallow whole; do not crush.

-- With Food or Not: Can be taken with or without food.
+- With Food or Not: Can be taken with or without food; may reduce effects like dizziness.

 - Maximum Dose: Don’t take more than what the doctor says, usually up to 3600 mg a day.